Pers8/obsidian-files/Tle IB English.md

 S = Summarize your points

 Begin your essay by introducing the source material you are analysing.
 Provide a brief overview of the text title, author if known, genre and any relevant contextual information that is provided.
 Offer a brief summary of the content or theme of the text to establish the context for your analysis.
-Select a specific passage or qotation
+Select a specific passage or quotation from the text that is central to your analysis.
+These passages should be paticulary rich in